pallets/click/docs/parameters.rst

 automatically by taking the longest argument and converting all dashes to underscores.

-All parameter names are converted to lowercase.
+The internal name is converted to lowercase.

 Examples: